Open Search

 Be open to change, even if it’s uncomfortable.
 Change for the better is good, as almost everyone attending a counseling session would agree.
 But what if that change comes at the loss of a bit of personal comfort?
 Discomfort isn’t something we naturally embrace.
 We want to feel comfortable at all times, but sometimes that stops you from feeling your emotions.
 What if change for the better means revealing a painful secret?
 Or cutting toxic relationships and habits out of your life?
 If you’re truly open to change, know that you may see more change than you bargained for and release emotions that have been building up.

 Allow extra time before the session begins.
-Avoid rushing to your appointment.
+Avoid rushing to your therapy appointment.
 Arriving early allows you time to sit quietly, reflect, and be in a more receptive mood when the session starts.
 This is a good practice before all sessions, but especially your first one, since you’ll have paperwork to fill out.

 What to Do During Your Counseling Session